PamelaShaw/Missing-Confounders-Methods/README.md

 ## sims

 This directory contains the code that we used to run simulations, and a script that reproduces one of the synthetic-data results in the manuscript.
-Please see the README for more details.
+Please see [sims/README](https://github.com/PamelaShaw/Missing-Confounders-Methods/blob/main/sims/README.md) for more details.

 ## vignettes